ard37880/Dino-Factory/README.md

 - Welcome users
 - Profanity filter
 - Kick, Ban, and Un-Ban users

-Upcoming Features:
-- Reacts & Roles
+- Add and Remove Roles

 How to install:
 1. Click the install link in releases